russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 about the sampler.

-When working with a single model, covariation among parameters is accounted for hierarchically, via a multivariate normal distribution.
+When working with a single model, covariation among parameters is accounted for hierarchically, via a hyper-level multivariate normal distribution.
+The multivariate normal has a mean vector containing the hyper- or group-level means of each parameter and variance-covariance matrix representing parameter correlations.

-The multivariate normal has a mean vector containing the hyper-level means of each parameter and variance-covariance matrix representing parameter correlations.
-When working with multiple models simultaneously (i.e., joint modeling), the mean vector is simply the union (concatenation) of each model’s individual mean vector (e.g., `all.means
-<- c(m1.means, m2.means)`).
-The covariance matrix is similarly
+When working with multiple models simultaneously (i.e., joint modeling), the overall parameter vector is simply the union (concatenation) of each model’s individual parameter vector (e.g., `joint_p_vector <- c(p_vector$task1, p_vector$task2)`).
+The covariance matrix is similarly constructed based on the length of this extended parameter vector.
-constructed based on this extended means vector.
-Variance shared among different tasks is thus accounted for hierarchically under the same overarching multivariate normal.
+Variance shared among different tasks and model parameters is thus accounted for hierarchically under the same overarching multivariate normal.

 **TO DO**: Add convenience functions for plotting parameter samples, model fits, posterior predictives/parameter recovery/model exploration,